joshhebert/powerserve/README.md

 * Can serve out images
 * Completely memory safe (Valgrind-approved)
 * Ctrl-C is caught and causes server to shutdown cleanly
-* *Most*, if not all errors are caught and will cause the program to safely close

 ##Building:
 Both the server and client have a Makefile for building them.
 A standard "make all" will build the binary.
 However, if you want to build it with debugging flags, "make debug" will do that.
-Furthermore, if you have valgrind installed and in your PATH, "make run-debug" will compile it with debugging and launch it under valgrind. "make run" just builds and runs the executable.

 ##Running:
 Build with either the "all" or "debug" make target.
-The server executable is called "server", and the client is, intuitively, called "client"
+The server executable is called "server", and the client is, intuitively, called "client".
+Both reside in the bin folder of the respective directory.